 - Masculinity Studies

 Meredith, Dana A. “Crumbling Walls, Crumbling Roles: Metatheatricality and Gender Performativity in Héctor Mendoza’s La dama boba (1981).”
-Accepted by Symposium, fall 2019.
+Symposium: A Quarterly Journal in Modern Literatures, vol. 74, no. 1, 2020, pp. 5-18.
 Refereed Journal.

 Meredith, Dana A. “Defusing Brazil’s Woman Militant: Historical Fiction and the “Correction” of Female Masculinity in Olga and O que é isso, companheiro?”
-Accepted by Luso-Brazilian Review, fall 2018.
+Luso-Brazilian Review, vol. 56, no. 2, 2019, pp. 84-104.
 Refereed Journal.

 Meredith, Dana A., and Luis Alberto Rodríguez Cortés.
 “Expanding Outrage: Representations of Gendered Violence and Feminicide in Mexico.”
 Modern Mexican Culture: Critical Foundations, edited by Stuart Day, The U of Arizona P, 2017, pp 235-58.